-Who’s passion is to share his love and experience of the natural world with other people.
-His full time existence is wildlife and nature photography, one of the few remaining professionals in the field today.
-Shem loves to celebrate creative photography by exploring every aspect of the natural world, making him one of the most diverse and celebrated natural history photographers, whose work has been awarded and published all over the world.
-Born in Africa, Shem travels the world to share his stunning images, his knowledge and his deep natural history experience with other people.
+Shem Compion is an adventurer, nature photographer, creative, author and photography hide builder, gleaned from years observing birds from self-constructed hides in his back garden.
+His passion is to share his love of the natural world with other people.
+He is one of the few remaining professionals making a full time living from his passion for wildlife and nature photography.
+He celebrates creative photography by exploring every aspect of the natural world, making him one of the most diverse and celebrated natural history photographers, whose work has been awarded and published all over the world.
+Born in Africa, Shem travels the world to share his images, his knowledge and his deep natural history experience with other people.

 After discovering his love of photography, Shem decided the best way to become a wildlife photographer was to live like one.
 He sold his belongings, quit his work and packed everything he owned into a landrover for a 7 month self drive safari into Africa, where he lived his dream as a full time wildlife photographer.
 From those carefree days, he never looked back.